The Weight of Soil – True Value of Hard Work

 “When he found the hermit, the king said, ‘I have everything, yet I feel empty.
 What am I missing?’

-The hermit handed him a small sack and told him to fill it with soil from his kingdom, then carry it with him for a day.
+The hermit handed him a small sack and told him to fill it with soil from his kingdom, and then carry it with him for a day.

 He promised that by nightfall, the king would find his answer.”